backstitch/backstitch.github.io/_drafts/add_ons.md

 *Available to business subscribers only*

 The Wordpress publishing plugin allows you to do all of your content marketing and Wordpress blogging, directly inside backstitch.
-By enabling this plugin and authorizing your backstitch account with your Wordpress blog, you can easily start a blog post, based on results you've found on backstitch, to all of your users without ever having to leave your topic page.
+By enabling this plugin and authorizing your backstitch account with your Wordpress blog, you can easily create a blog post based on results you've found on backstitch.

 You can activate this plugin by *clicking* on the **Wordpress publishing** plugin located in the Available Plugins window.
 This will then direct you to authorize your blog with backstitch.

 <div class="full zoomable"><img src="/images/plugins/wordpress_plugin_0.png"></div>

-Once activated and authorized, you can create a blog post from within backstitch by *clicking* on a result that you want to share and then *clicking* on the **Wordpress Logo** on the action bar on the right.
+Once activated and authorized, you can create a blog post from within backstitch by *clicking* on a result that you want to share and then *clicking* on the **Wordpress Logo** located on the action bar on the right.

 <div class="full zoomable"><img src="/images/plugins/wordpress_plugin_1.png"></div>